AutoTubeApp/autotube.app/content/docs/publish.md

-If you have correctly configured your "base URL" setting, if you click on the "watch your video" button, a browser windows will open with  your playable video (if you do not set the base_url setting or if it's wrong, just open yourself your browser to the root public URL of your webserver and add the "project_name/" at the end opf the URL :
+If you have correctly configured your "base URL" setting, if you click on the "watch your video" button, a browser windows will open with  your playable video (if you do not set the base_url setting or if it's wrong, just open yourself your browser to the root public URL of your webserver and add the "project_name/" at the end of the URL :

 <img src="/img/docs/autotube-default-player.png" alt="AutoTube default player" width="80%" />

-As you can see on this screenshot, the default page display HTML code to embed the player in any web page.
+As you can see on this screenshot, the default page display HTML code to use in order to embed the player in any web page.